znly/rules_go/README.md

 ```bzl
 go_binary(name, srcs, deps, data, library, linkstamp, x_defs, gc_goopts, gc_linkopts)
 ```

+`go_binary` builds an executable from a set of source files, which must all be in the `main` package.
+You can run the with `bazel run`, or you can run it directly.

 <table class="table table-condensed table-bordered table-params">
   <colgroup>
     <col class="col-param" />